skumar5011987/fuelpricecrawler/README.md

 ## Start Celery worker

-- celery -A fuelpricecrwaler worker --pool=solo -l (for windows)
+- celery -A fuelpricecrwaler worker --pool=solo -l info (for windows)
 > or
 - celery _A fuelpricecrawler worker -l info (for linux)